dgroomes/electron-playground/realistic/README.md

     * DONE Remove `@electron-forge/plugin-webpack` and wholesale copy over the needed code.
 I will gradually rewrite it.
     * DONE (it's not even used; maybe it was used for the native rebuilding which is something I also don't want) The AssetRelocatorPatch is a particularly nasty implementation detail.
 I don't really want to maintain it.
+    * IN PROGRESS Keep reducing.
+I think keeping the forge config as a standalone const object is fine.
+I think inlining the webpack config closer to code, in the `BuildSupportForgePlugin` is good.
+It has more dynamic content like resolving the absolute paths and the prod/dev differences.
+The official WebpackForgePlugin proliferates dev/prod checks throughout many if statements.
+I think they were very close to a good model, where the WebpackConfigGenerator should be implemented by a "dev strategy" and a "prod strategy".
+I'm going to take that concept and implement that.
+But I'm going to keep the common code and utility functions separate from the prod/dev stuff (that got too co-mingled in the official plugin). `webpack-util.ts` has worked well, I might push more webpack-specific stuff into there.
     * What is ExternalsPlugin (used in the preload entrypoint)?
 * [ ] Configure `HtmlWebpackPlugin` to support the "with React Dev Tools" or without.
 * [x] DONE Hot reloading for styles isn't working.
 That's totally my bad, I knew this and took out the style loader hastily.